jmckind/hiloctl/README.md

 ## Overview

-Hilō Control emulates the remote that is packaged with the Hilō Floor Lamp using the X10 protocol.
+Hilō Control emulates the remote that is packaged with the Hilō Floor Lamp.

+![Hilō Remote][image_remote]

 ## License